 Jeff Zwiers additionally has trained educators for many years and has helped them develop and implement various professional teaching methods and to learn to work within educational teams that may apply collaborative educational cycles.

-There are several books and other publications from his hand that relate to thinking, reading, and various academic language issues, and his most recent publication is his book: “Academic Conversations: Classroom talks that foster critical thinking and content understanding”.
-All of his recent work is addressing issues that relate to the development of teachers’ most important practices to be able to effectively teach communication and academic language skills in all types of lessons and in practically every subject area.
+All of his recent work is addressing issues that relate to the development of teachers’ most important practices to be able to effectively teach communication and academic language skills in all types of lessons and practically every subject area.

 The Following is a Summary of “Academic Conversations: Classroom Talk that Fosters Thinking & Content Understandings” by Jeff Zwiers and Marie Crawford

-In general, we can say that there are 5 key communications skills that will help both students and teachers engage in successful and useful academic discussions and conversations regardless of the specific academic subject fields.
-These important skills are: effectively elaborate and clarify topics, support academic issues and ideas with proper evidence, effective build-up and/or challenging of theses or ideas, the best way to paraphrase, and how to best synthesize various aspects.
+In general, we can say that there are five essential communications skills that will help both students and teachers engage in fruitful and useful academic discussions and conversations regardless of the particular academic subject fields.
+These essential skills are: adequately elaborate and clarify topics, support educational issues and ideas with proper evidence, sufficient build-up and challenging of theses or ideas, the best way to paraphrase, and how to synthesize various aspects best.

-Dr. Zwiers’ book is clearly explaining how to implement these main educational skills in various teaching approaches and practices.
+Dr. Zwiers’ book is clearly explaining how to implement these first educational skills in different teaching approaches and practices.
 The book supports teachers in particular how to use and apply discussion and conversations to stimulate and build-up the following aspects:

 - Grammar and (the use of) academic vocabulary

-- Literacy competencies, for example posing questions, making predictions, connect to prior information, or make a summary
+- Literacy skills, for instance, posing questions, making predictions, connect to prior information, or make a summary

 - The comprehension of issues related to abstract and complex content fields such as human nature, bias, adaptation, energy, conservation of mass, gravity, democracy, greed, irony, and so on